 CBBC logo (c) BBC 2015

-Packed with incredible stunts, crazy experiments and amazing facts, the doctors will explore the fascinating world of biology and show you the awesome things your body can do!
-Plus they’ll share their favourite bits from the TV show.
+TV’s favourite doctors return to Australia these summer school holidays with a brand new show.
+Following two sell-out Australian tours, and a smash hit season in London’s West End, Dr Chris and Dr Xand are back in Australia.
+This brilliant show is packed with all-new crazy experiments and more amazing medical facts.
+The doctors explore the fascinating world of biology and show you the incredible things your body can do!
+Plus, they’ll share their favourite bits from the award-winning TV show.

 Dr Chris and Dr Xand van Tulleken; Doctors, Identical Twins, TV Presenters